parduino/Femora/docs/introduction/SiteResponseExamples/example2.rst

    Comparison of transfer functions between uniform soil (Example 1) and multi-layered soil (Example 2)

-The presence of multiple layers with varying stiffness creates additional resonance frequencies and more complex amplification patterns, which is more representative of real-world soil conditions.

 Simulation Visualization
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The wave propagation visualization shows distinct behavior at the layer interfaces:

 .. raw:: html